-(c) The Bonds maturing on September 1, 2030, and thereafter shall be subject to redemption prior to maturity at the option of the District, as a whole or from time to time in part, on October 1, 2029, or any date thereafter at a price equal to the principal amount thereof, plus accrued interest to the date fixed for redemption.
-See "THE BONDS - Redemption Provisions - Optional Redemption."
+(c) The Bonds maturing on September 1, 2030, and thereafter shall be subject to redemption prior to maturity at the option of the District, as a whole or from time to time in part, on September 1, 2029, or any date thereafter at a price equal to the principal amount thereof, plus accrued interest to the date fixed for redemption.
+The Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein.
+See "THE BONDS-Optional Redemption."